stier-lab/Policies/README.md

 > The material in this code of conduct is derived from Dr. Christie Bahali's lab "[Bahali Lab Policies](https://github.com/BahlaiLab/Policies)" which was inspired by "[Whitaker Lab Project Management](https://github.com/WhitakerLab/WhitakerLabProjectManagement)"by Dr. Kirstie Whitaker and the Whitaker Lab team.

-used under CC BY 4.0.
-Bahlai Lab Code of conduct is licensed under CC BY 4.0 by Dr. Christie Bahlai